openshift/openshift-ansible/playbooks/openstack/README.md

 In order to run these Ansible playbooks, you'll need an Ansible host and an OpenStack environment.

+### OpenShift-Ansible container

+OpenShift Ansible provides a container image that can be used for deployment.
+You can build it from the root of the openshift ansible repository with support for running this playbook with:

+   docker build -t openshift/origin-ansible:openstack . \
+       --build-arg EXTRA_REPOS="centos-release-openstack-pike" \
+       --build-arg EXTRA_REPO_PKGS="python2-shade python-netaddr python2-openstackclient python2-heatclient" \
+       -f images/installer/Dockerfile

+Once it is built (or pulled from docker hub), you can run it like so:

+    docker run -u `id -u` \
+           -v $HOME/.ssh/id_rsa:/opt/app-root/src/.ssh/id_rsa:Z \
+           -v /path/to/my/inventory:/tmp/inventory \
+           -e INVENTORY_FILE=/tmp/inventory \
+           -e PLAYBOOK_FILE=playbooks/openstack/openshift-cluster/provision_install.yml \
+           -e OPTS="-v -i playbooks/openstack/inventory.py --user openshfit" \
+           --env-file /path/to/my/keystonerc \
+           -t openshift/origin-ansible

+Refer to the [Configuration](#configuration) section for information about generating the *inventory* that appears above as */path/to/my/inventory*.
+Note that the keystonerc should only have key=value entries, no bash.

 ### Ansible Host

 Start by choosing a host from which you'll run [Ansible][ansible].
 This can